IATA Explained: The Role of International Air Transport Association in the Aviation Industry

 For example, for carriers, IATA offers a Direct Data Solutions (DDS) tool to get access to a global dataset of airline sales, market, and itinerary data.
 Airlines can connect via APIs, use a web-based analytics tool, or receive regular reports.
 By the way, if you’re interested in flight APIs, we got all sorts of them for you.

-Compliance solutions: ensuring standardization and compliance
+Compliance Solutions: ensuring standardization and compliance

 IATA provides instruments that help industry players comply with standards and regulations.
 These tools include